epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-04-12-standalone-cli-conky.markdown

 The bash part only contain the <code>clear</code>.
 Conky has capability to initialize stuff, and run once before rendering text.
-The issue is it use Lua environment, and it does not use terminal environment.
+The issue is, it use Conky environment, and it does not use terminal environment.
 So we still need Bash to clear the terminal.